Bottle brush tree decor is so beautiful! Here is a little decor idea that only takes minutes to put together.

 Update: This DIY project has gone viral on Hometalk, so much so that I was asked to host one of their Facebook Live shows to make three more of these easy centerpieces.

-Would you like more bottle brush tree decor ideas?
-Here are many more ideas.
+Would you like more bottle brush tree decor ideas for Christmas?
+Here is another easy one:

 Pin this for later!